Harbor Fire Lacrosse Association

 The Harbor Fire Lacrosse Association-- founded by Craig Wickstrom, Ken Uddenberg, and Tino De La Rosa-- brought modern lacrosse to Gig Harbor, WA in 2009, providing teams for boys and girls from 3rd through 8th grades.
-In 2010, Marc Kemp and Kelly Bland developed a high school boys team, serving both Gig Harbor and Peninsula High Schools.
-Over the next three years, Ken Uddenberg (2011), Tracy Lyon (2012 & 2013) & Tom Olson (2013) joined the high school team’s coaching staff.
+Ken Uddenberg, Marc Kemp & Kelly Bland coached the first 7/8th grade boys team.
+In 2010, Marc Kemp and Kelly Bland started the high school boys team, serving both Gig Harbor and Peninsula High Schools.
+Over the next three years, Ken Uddenberg (2011), Tracy Lyon (2012 & 2013) & Tom Olson (2013) joined the high school teams' coaching staff.

 The initial group of 19 high school boys grew to a roster of over 60 by 2013.
 In the four year history, the team finished with a record of 36-25, claimed two conference championships, earned four 1st round playoff appearances, and had 7 players earn All-Conference honors.